capr/multigit/README.md

 	$ mgit meta add -f .mgit/bar.origin    # add bar's origin to meta
 	$ mgit meta commit -m "bob's place; foo and bar modules"

-The meta repo is like any other layered repo (and it doesn't have to be called meta either, and it doesn't have to be the only repo that contains meta-information).
-It contains the information necessary to clone foo and bar by name alone.
+The meta repo is like any other layered repo, it just so happens that it tracks files from `.mgit` (and it doesn't have to be called meta either, and it doesn't have to be the only repo that contains meta-information).
+It holds the information necessary to clone foo and bar by name alone.
 So by cloning `meta` into your project (by it's full url), you can then clone `foo` and `bar` with `mgit clone foo bar`, or simply `mgit clone-all`.
 This makes for a simple way to manage and share module collections that later can be cloned back wholesale with `mgit clone-all`.

 ## But this will always clone master.
 How do I lock versions?